 Thank you for visiting Film Oblivion.
 The site is intended to be a continually evolving resource for film and TV locations.
 Everything we do is an ongoing work in progress.
 In addition, we sometimes cover other facets, such as pop-up exhibitions, studio tours, movie props or cultural points of interest.
 Our aim isn’t to recreate movie frames or screen comparisons, but to provide accurate location data, photos and relevant commentary on what it’s actually like to visit these places.
 We often update existing articles with new content, so be sure to check back from time to time.

 We owe a debt to others who have researched, often at great lengths, to discover many of these locations and encourage you to seek out the many excellent film location resources that exist out there.
 We too have dedicated countless hours of time and resources to this pursuit and hope movie lovers will find our content of interest.
-While far from comprehensive, we wish to acknowledge the following community of resources for their influential work: The Worldwide Guide To Movie Locations, Lindsay Blake (I Am Not A Stalker, Dirt), Set Jetter, Tony Hoffarth, Jared Cowan, The Movie District, Filmap, Then & Now Movie Locations, Reel To Real Movie Locations, Scott On Tape, It’s Filmed There, James Gelet, Nerd Locations, Filmtourismus and Movie Shots LA.
+While far from comprehensive, we wish to acknowledge the following community of resources for their influential work: The Worldwide Guide To Movie Locations, Lindsay Blake (I Am Not A Stalker, Dirt), Set Jetter, Tony Hoffarth, Jared Cowan, The Movie District, Filmap, Then & Now Movie Locations, Going To The Movies, Reel To Real Movie Locations, Scott On Tape, It’s Filmed There, James Gelet, Filmtourismus and Movie Shots LA.